Arjunmjbhr/linkedin_bash_learn/README.md

 * if your workflow requires other more specialized tools, bash may not be the best choice for automation.

 Bash is pre installed on, or is available to be installed on, most Linux distributions.

+$ bash --version
+GNU bash, version 5.0.17(1)-release (x86_64-pc-linux-gnu)
+Copyright (C) 2019 Free Software Foundation, Inc.
+License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>

+This is free software; you are free to change and redistribute it.
+There is NO WARRANTY, to the extent permitted by law.

+$ echo $SHELL
+/usr/bin/bash

+Creating a Linux VM or PC

+* Learning Virtualbox
+* Learning Ubuntu Desktop
+* Building an Ubuntu Server
+* Learning Fedora Linux
+* Learning Debian Linux

+* Bash is primarily used on Linux Systems, but available on MacOS and Windows Systems.
+* I recommended you use a Linux System, Vm, or Cloud instance to learn bash.
+* The included version of bash on MacOs is Extremely outdated and may be removed in future.
+* To run Bash on windows, Use Git bash or WSL(or Linux VM)

+# Pipes and Redirections

+pipes send the output of one process to another.